Software Development (Higher Diploma, L8, 60 ECTS)

 €612.50 is the funded fee for 2021.

-This programme is 90% Springboard funded for employed applicants and 100% funded for unemployed applicants in 2021.
+This programme is 90% Springboard funded for employed applicants and recent graduates and 100% funded for unemployed applicants in 2021.

 Springboard+ is co-funded by the Government of Ireland and the European Social Fund as part of the ESF programme for employability, inclusion and learning 2014-2020